-Every family asks the same question about screens — how long is too long?
+Every family asks the same question about screens.
+How long is too long?
 But maybe that is not the question that matters most.
-Maybe the real question is what is on the screen, and who is sitting next to the child while it plays.
+Maybe the real question is not only how long the child was watching.
+Maybe the real question is what was the child watching, and who was watching with them.

 The guidelines themselves moved on.